Houston Defense Lawyer for Evading Arrest Charges

 - The arrest itself was lawful.

 It might seem difficult to defend against an evading arrest charge, but the sooner you contact a criminal defense lawyer in Houston, the better chance you have.
 Our experienced team of attorneys at Leeds Law Firm can help defend you against evading arrest charges.
-Let us help, contact us about your evading arrest charge today.
+Let us help by contacting us about your evading arrest charge today.